 GAS Board Student Representative Requirements for Nomination and Job Description/Duties

 The post requires a minimum one-year commitment and a strong sense of responsibility for the duties the elected student is assigned.
 (The student may run for reelection for a potential maximum term of 3 years.)
-Position runs from June 2013 – June 2014.
-During the year, the student is expected to attend the Conference planning meeting and the Annual Conference (along with the other Board members), in addition to participating in the regular conference calls (in general monthly) and the Board e-group dialogue.
-Travel to the Conference planning meeting is paid for by GAS, however the student is responsible for their own travel and accommodation at the conference. *UPDATE: 2013 BOSTON CONFERENCE IS CANCELED
+Position runs from November 2013 – June 2014).
+During the year, the student is expected to attend the Conference planning meeting and the Annual Conference (along with the other Board members), in addition to participating in the regular conference calls and the Board e-group dialogue.
+Travel to the Conference planning meeting is paid for by GAS, however the student is responsible for his or her own travel and accommodation at the conference.
+2014 Chicago GAS Conference: March 20-22

 Basically, the student representative functions as the primary intermediary (and liaison) between that part of the GAS membership that is comprised of students and the general membership (as represented by the standing board).
-Once on the Board, the student is placed on the Board's Education Committee and works closely with the committee's chairperson.
+Once on the Board, the student is placed on the Board's Education and Media Committees and works closely with the committees’ chairperson.
+Each committee meets monthly via teleconference or Skype.
 When possible, the incoming student representative will be mentored by the outgoing student member.
 The new student member is strongly encouraged to further develop his/her role on the Board as the position strives to identify and satisfy general student needs.

 While on the Board, the student representative is assigned various duties (some of which are performed in tandem with other Education Committee members).
 Many of the responsibilities are in preparation for the annual conference:

 1. The solicitation of one student liaison from each GAS member school.
 The student rep. funnels all information about the conference, etc., through the liaison to interested students at each school.
 (This will require one letter of introduction to be written at the beginning of the school year, with a follow-up letter later.)